After a 15-year hiatus, a new Skate game is coming in 2025

 — skate. (@skate) September 17, 2024

-Fans of the long-running Skate franchise have been receiving a stream of teases and updates since EA first announced the new entry .
-Notably, last June EA informed fans this new title would be with microtransactions (allegedly without any “play-to-win” elements though).
-The game’s publisher also released new details on about how it's rebuilding the “Flick-It” trick control system, expanding the game’s character customizations and implementing playtests with feedback from the franchise’s fans.
+Fans of the long-running Skate franchise have been receiving a stream of teases and updates since EA first announced the new entry four years ago.
+Notably, last June EA informed fans this new title would be a free-to-play live service game with microtransactions (allegedly without any “play-to-win” elements though).
+The game’s publisher also released new details on its official game dev diary about how it's rebuilding the “Flick-It” trick control system, expanding the game’s character customizations and implementing playtests with feedback from the franchise’s fans.

 The devs also revealed some interesting details about the game’s core narrative.
-The new Skate game takes place in the fictional city of San Vansterdam, which has been taken over by a corporate overlord named .
+The new Skate game takes place in the fictional city of San Vansterdam, which has been taken over by a corporate overlord named M-Corp.
 It seems that M-Corp’s misdeeds are finally catching up to it, meaning that the shreddable city of San Van is open to skaters once again.
 A teaser video shared an update on M-Corp’s crumbling empire starring I Think You Should Leave star and comedian Tim Robinson as corporate lackey Richard "Richie" Dandle.